zhengwu123/twitter-demo/README.md

 - [x] Profile page:
    - [x] Contains the user header view
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ x] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [x] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [ x] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [x] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented: